xiangivyli/pm25_monitoring/README.md

 </div>

-- **DAG 1** extract_pm25_to_db, get json data from api, convert it to dataframe and insert into DuckDB,
-        schedule: daily, run once at midnight
+- **DAG 1** extract_pm25_to_db, get json data from api, convert it to dataframe and insert into DuckDB, **schedule: daily, run once at midnight**
 ![dag1](src/dag1.png)

-- **DAG 2** reporting_table, generate the daily maximum, minimum, average values, and detect the data beyond 30
-        schedule: triggered by dag 1, as long as dag 1 run, dag 2 run once
+- **DAG 2** reporting_table, generate the daily maximum, minimum, average values, and detect the data beyond 30, **schedule: triggered by dag 1, as long as dag 1 run, dag 2 run once**
 ![dag2](src/dag2.png)

 - **DAG 3** dashboarding, visualise data